IR Magazine

 Book your place

+We have 20 corporate rate tickets left at our first release rate before they rise to the second release rate of $195.
 Book now to avoid disappointment.
 The rate will automatically increase once they’re gone!

 The corporate rate is reserved for in-house IR or communications professionals, employed directly by a corporation listed on a public stock exchange ONLY.